brownk96/french_101/source/placeToVisit.rst

  Great Sphinx of Tanis, by Kyann Brown

-* The Pont Saint-Bénézet, Avigon - Also known as the Pont d'Avignon, it is almost a thousand year old medival bridge that conneccts Villeneuve-lès-Avignon and Avigon.
+* The Pont Saint-Bénézet, Avignon - Also known as the Pont d'Avignon, it is almost a thousand year old medieval bridge that connects Villeneuve-lès-Avignon and Avignon.
-  The bridge was used as inspiration for the *Sur le pont d'Avignon* song, and is also considered a landmark of Avigon.
+  The bridge was used as inspiration for the *Sur le pont d'Avignon* song, and is also considered a landmark of Avignon.

 .. figure:: bridge.jpg
  :scale: 100%